 Ken is also an active member of the Christian community and attends Upton Vale Baptist Church in Torquay.
 With his broad range of skills and experience, coupled with his deep commitment to education and his local community, Ken is a highly valued member of the United Schools Federation Governing Body.

-I am honoured to be Vice -Chair of United Schools Federation Governing Board, having served as Chair for seven years.
 I am a Foundation Governor, appointed by Exeter Diocese via St. Michael’s Parochial Church Council and St. Michael’s School’s Link Governor.
 My specific concern as a USF Governor is for Special Needs and Disabilities’ provision across all USF schools.

-I have lived in Kingsteignton for fifty years and my four children attended local schools up to the age of 18.
+I have lived in Kingsteignton for over fifty years and my four children attended local schools up to the age of 18.
 Prior to its closure, I worked for 18 years at a specialist College for deaf young people, run by a national charity.
 I then gained a degree in Human Resources and Personnel Management, and worked for local authorities until retirement eight years ago.

 During past years, I served on both secondary and primary schools’ Governing Bodies and acted as a Trustee for local organisations.
 I was involved in the founding of Kingsteignton School and subsequently appointed as a Member, to support the work of that School’s Trustees.
 Although my main interest is in the work of the USF and its endeavours to give children the best possible primary school experience, I enjoy being involved with other local organisations - including our local library, tennis club and twinning organisation - that provide facilities for all to enjoy in Kingsteignton.